apache/nuttx-apps/system/termcurses/README.txt

 When using termcurses with the telnet daemon, the telnet config option CONFIG_TELNET_SUPPORT_NAWS should be enabled.
 This option adds code to the telnet library for terminal size negotiation.
-Wihout this option, the telnet routines have no concept of the terminal size, and therefore the termcurses routines must default to 80x24 screen mode.
+Without this option, the telnet routines have no concept of the terminal size, and therefore the termcurses routines must default to 80x24 screen mode.